On the homotopy type of intersections of two real Bruhat cells: Bruhat cells in the spin group

 \begin{example} If $\dim(\varepsilon) = 1$ then the upper set $U_\varepsilon$ generated by $\varepsilon$ consists of $\varepsilon$ itself and two ancestries of dimension $0$.
 One of them is $\tilde\varepsilon = \sign \circ \varepsilon$, obtained by replacing the two squares by disks of the same color, as in Remark \ref{remark:poset}.
 The second one is obtained from $\tilde\varepsilon$ by changing the colors of all disks on the boundary of the region corresponding to $\varepsilon$.
 Figure \ref{fig:posetdimone} shows an example. \end{example}

-If $\dim(\varepsilon) > 1$ then the descrition of upper set $U$ generated by $\varepsilon$ is not so direct.
+If $\dim(\varepsilon) > 1$ then the description of the upper set $U$ generated by $\varepsilon$ is not so direct.
 Recall from Remark \ref{remark:lowdimpreancestry} that preancestries (and therefore ancestries) of dimension $2$ are classified as type I or type II.

 \begin{example} Let $\varepsilon$ be an ancestry of dimension $2$, type I. The set $U_\varepsilon$ contains $4$ elements of dimension $0$, $4$ elements of dimension $1$ and one element of dimension $2$ (which is $\varepsilon$).
 An example is shown in Figure \ref{fig:posetdimtwotypeI}.